intel-lab-lkp/linux/Documentation/process/code-of-conduct-interpretation.rst

 The address listed in the Code of Conduct goes to the Code of Conduct Committee.
 The exact members receiving these emails at any given time are listed at https://kernel.org/code-of-conduct.html.
-Members can not access reports made before they joined or after they have left the committee.
+Members cannot access reports submitted before they joined or after they left the committee.

 The Code of Conduct Committee consists of volunteer community members